Mattsee

 Mattsee is a market town at the eponymous lake in the district of Salzburg-Umgebung in the Austrian state of Salzburg.

 History

-About 765 Duke Tassilo III of Bavaria established the Mattsee Benedictine Abbey, which became a part of the Diocese of Passau in 993 and was transformed into a college of canons.
+In ca. 765, Duke Tassilo III of Bavaria established the Mattsee Benedictine Abbey, which became a part of the Diocese of Passau in 993 and was transformed into a college of canons.
 The Bishops of Passau had the Mattsee Castle built in the 12th century.

-Under the jurisdiction of the Archdiocese of Salzburg since 1807, the college still exists today.
-The abbey church, a Gothic building, has a rich Baroque equipment and a prominent 60m/197 ft high steeple added in 1766.
-Adjacent is a museum showing paintings of Johann Michael Rottmayr, an astronomical clock and an 860 grant deed by King Louis the German.
+Under the jurisdiction of the Archdiocese of Salzburg, the college has existed since 1807.
+The abbey church, a Gothic building, has a Baroque equipment and a prominent 60m/197 ft high steeple added in 1766.
+Adjacent is a museum showing paintings of Johann Michael Rottmayr, an astronomical clock, and an 860 grant deed by King Louis the German.

+Lake

+The lake's water has a reputation of being of excellent quality, being fed by underground springs.

+Cultural places

+The fahr(T)raum museum exhibits the car collection of Ernst Piëch, grandson of Ferdinand Porsche.